Steadfast Public Cloud CPU Side Channel Vulnerability Information

 Current System Status

 The following table describes the current issues and the fix status for each:

 The status information indicated above may vary for customers with dedicated hypervisors based on maintenance arrangements.
 We are continuously working to keep dedicated hypervisors in line with the public cloud.

-In early June, we deployed CPU microcode updates once they were made available by Intel to mitigate spectre variant 2 using CPU assistance.
+In early June 2018, we deployed CPU microcode updates once they were made available by Intel to mitigate Spectre variant 2 using CPU assistance.

-In early August, we deployed a version of Xen containing the Lazy FP fix as well as performance improvements related to the Meltdown fix.
-The fix for Speculative Store Bypass is included, but not effective yet.
-We deployed the required microcode update to support the SSB fix in late September.
+In early August 2018, we deployed a version of Xen containing the Lazy FP fix as well as performance improvements related to the Meltdown fix.
+The fix for Speculative Store Bypass and Spectre v3a was included, but not effective at that time.
+We deployed the required microcode update to support the SSB fix in late September 2018.

-Available information available suggests no fix is required in Xen for Spectre variants 1.1 and 1.2.
+Available information indicates no fix is required in Xen for Spectre variants 1, 1.1, and 1.2.

 There are two different fixes for L1TF depending on the VM operating mode.
-A complete fix for Windows VMs requires a microcode update (the same as the SSB microcode update) and to disable hyperthreading features of the CPUs.
+A complete fix for Windows VMs required a microcode update (the same as the SSB microcode update) and to disable hyperthreading features of the CPUs.
 A complete fix for Linux VMs requires only a Xen software update.
-We are planning not to disable hyperthreading at the hypervisor level because we have evaluated the risk to be minimal under normal operating conditions and the performance impact to be severe.
 The necessary code updates for L1TF were deployed in late September.
 Hyperthreading was turned off completely in the environment in early 2019 to fully mitigate risks to Windows VMs.

 Current Risks to VMs